-Before 1980s - family of origin, birthplace, circumstances.
+Before 1980s - my family of origin, birthplace, and circumstances.

 Changing cultures taught me that people like to check where you came from to reduce their own barrier from your strangeness, and I am all for it.
 I love people's stories, and here is mine.

-About 1980s - my early years of life, till onset of puberty.
+About 1980s - my early years of life, till the onset of puberty.

-About 1990s - after puberty into early youth: my teenage years and my early twenties.
+About 1990s - after puberty into early youth: my teenage years and early twenties.